SkylineCommunications/ChatOps-Extensions/README.md

 2. In the Automation module in DataMiner Cube, click the '*Create Channel*' Automation script and click the '*Execute*' button.

-3. Fill in the necessary information:
+3. Fill in the necessary information, note **the fields are case sensitive**:

    - *Team ID*: The ID of the team that should contain the channel.
    - *Channel Name*: The name of the channel you are creating.
    - *Channel Description*: The description of the channel you are creating.
-   - *Channels*: Select the memory file the script should use to save the ID.
+   - *Channels*: Select the memory file the script should use to save the ID of the channel you are creating.

 4. Click the '*execute now*' button.
 A channel will be created in Microsoft Teams. <details><summary>`show demo`</summary>![Gif-CreateChannel](https://user-images.githubusercontent.com/109528797/186855003-c4002e8e-c9cf-42fd-91bd-b389d4bab908.gif)</details>